The office isn’t dead (but it is furnished better)

 A variety of work settings is vital.
 Solo and independent work settings must be balanced with accessible communal spaces and collaborative hubs, contributing to an environment that’s flexible enough to accommodate all working styles.

 Working from home has made it easier to complete deep focused work and take video calls without distractions.
-Providing solo work stations can be a life saver for office days when individuals need peace and quiet.
+Providing solo workstations can be a lifesaver for office days when individuals need peace and quiet.

-Here are some of our favourite solo work stations:
+Here are some of our favourite solo workstations:

 - Orangebox on the QT – For when you need a little privacy